What is AI customer service? A practical guide

 How do I implement AI customer service?

 The implementation guide is in how to implement AI customer service.
-The short version: start with the highest-volume customer touchpoint, build inside the existing tool, watch the first 200 interactions, and ship the next system once the first is stable.
+The short version: start with the highest-volume customer touchpoint, build inside the existing tool, watch the first 200 interactions, and build the next system once the first is stable.

 The biggest mistake is buying a new platform and trying to migrate the team onto it.
 The second biggest mistake is trying to automate everything at once.
 The implementations that work pick one workflow, build the AI layer inside the tool the team already uses, and measure the change in response time and conversion before touching anything else.